milahu/awesome-pornstars/readme.md

 - white skin or light-brown skin
 - dark hair
 - short hair
+- straight hair
 - brown eyes
-- no piercings, no tattoos
 - long straight nose
+- no piercings
+- no tattoos
+- no implants
+- no glasses

 ## pornstars